grantrostig/git_usage_cheat_sheet/README.txt

 # upstream (or origin?) repository
 git stash list
 git fetch -v
-git branch -lavv
-git status -vv
-git show --pretty=fuller [<object>]
+git branch -lavv   #OR: -r will singly list the remotes git status -vv git show --pretty=fuller [<object>]
-git log
+git log [< >..< >] [<text>]
 git log -- <FILE_NAME> #
-git log -p         # also show changes. git diff           # diff between workspace and index. git diff --staged  # diff between index and local repo, what we are about to commit.
+git log -p         # also show changes. git diff           # diff between workspace and index. git diff --staged  # diff between index and local repo, what we are about to commit. git fsck           # verify the integrity of the files in the entire repo. git show git show-ref --heads git diff HEAD  # shows what "commit -a" would do  # use "git gui" instead.

 #========== Rebase (the alternative to merge - an area of disagreement between many)
 # you are told to rebase to the current state of master by the technical lead, so you perform these steps: